HeadphoneCairn/Roudi/README.md

 If you'd like to have a case for Midiboy and have access to a 3D printer, you can use one of the stls available in the **cases** folder of this repository.
 They are also available on [Thingiverse](https://www.thingiverse.com/thing:4878526).
-There is a basic (named A) and a more advanced case (named B).
+There is a basic (named A) and a more advanced case (named B, as seen in the image a the top of this document).
 Note that the repo also contains some stls to print out a stand to tilt the device.

 # Credits and License

 - Roudi was written by Headphone Cairn Software.

   ![Headphone Cairn Logo](images/Headphone%20Cairn%20Small.png)

 - MIDI libraries and more by [Blokas](https://blokas.io/).
-- Stls for two types of cases for the midiboy are available
-  They are also available in the , including a stand to tilt the device.